About our court

-Our magistrate conducts reviews for almost everyone who is on a CCO, which amounts to about eight to ten a week.
+Our magistrate conducts reviews for almost everyone who is on a CCO.

 Goal setting through reviews

-As with all aspects of the NJC, reviews are collaborative.
-The person is encouraged to have a say in developing goals for rehabilitation, and corrections case workers always attend, a requirement that has supplemental benefits.
+As with all aspects of the NJC, reviews are collaborative and the person is encouraged to have a say in developing goals for rehabilitation.

 Judicial monitoring - magistrate's tips